-Indicate whether any formal requests for presence on the Board have not been met from share-holders with an interest equal to or greater than that of others at whose request proprietary directors have been appointed.
-If so, explain why such requests have not been met:
+Indicate whether any formal requests for presence on the Board have not been met from shareholders with an interest equal to or greater than that of others at whose request proprietary directors have been appointed.
+If so,

+Yes No X

 Name of shareholder Explanation

-B.1.5 Indicate whether any director has retired from office before the end of his/her term, whether he/she explained the reasons for such retirement to the Board, and how, and if done in a letter addressed to the entire Board, explain at least the reasons stated therein:
+Indicate whether any director has retired erm, whether he/she explained the reasond how, and if done in a letter addressed he reasons stated therein: ons for such retirement to the Boar

+Yes X No

-Name of Director Retirement reasons Luis Fernando del Rivero Asensio On December 20, 2011 Mr. del Rivero communicated to the Company, by means of a letter, his resignation form the position of Director due to the sell, by Sacyr Vallehermoso to its financing entities, of a 10% stake in Repsol.
+Name of Director Retirement reasons

+Luis Fernando del Rivero Asensio On December 20, 2011 Mr. of Rivero communicated to the Company, by means of a letter his resignation form the position of Director due to the sell, Sacyr Vallehermoso to financing entities, of a 10% states.

+in Repsol.

+Indicate the powers delegated to the Man

+Indicate the powers delegated to the Man